Cultural depictions of elephants: Religion, mythology and philosophy

 The Asian elephant appears in various religious traditions and mythologies.
 They are treated positively and are sometimes revered as deities, often symbolising strength and wisdom.
 Similarly, the African elephant is seen as the wise chief who impartially settles disputes among the forest creatures in African fables, and the Ashanti tradition holds that they are human chiefs from the past.

 The Earth is supported and guarded by mythical World Elephants at the compass points of the cardinal directions, according to the Hindu cosmology of ancient India.
 The classical Sanskrit literature also attributes earthquakes to the shaking of their bodies when they tire.
 Wisdom is represented by the elephant in the form of the deity Ganesha, one of the most popular gods in the Hindu religion's pantheon.
 The deity is very distinctive in having a human form with the head of an elephant which was put on after the human head was either cut off or burned, depending on the version of the story from various Hindu sources.
 Lord Ganesha's birthday (rebirth) is celebrated as the Hindu festival known as Ganesha Chaturthi.
 In Japanese Buddhism, their adaptation of Ganesha is known as Kangiten ("Deva of Bliss"), often represented as an elephant-headed male and female pair shown in a standing embrace to represent unity of opposites.

 In Hindu iconography, many devas are associated with a mount or vehicle known as a vāhana.
 In addition to providing a means of transport, they symbolically represent a divine attribute.
 The elephant vāhana represents wisdom, divine knowledge and royal power; it is associated with Lakshmi, Brihaspati, Shachi and Indra.

-Indra was said to ride on a flying white elephant named Airavata, who was made the King of all elephants by Lord Indra.
+Indra was said to ride on a flying three-headed white elephant named Airavata, who was made the King of all elephants by Lord Indra.
 A white elephant is rare and given special significance.
 It is often considered sacred and symbolises royalty in Thailand and Burma, where it is also considered a symbol of good luck.
 In Buddhist iconography, the elephant is associated with Queen Māyā of Sakya, the mother of Gautama Buddha.
 She had a vivid dream foretelling her pregnancy in which a white elephant featured prominently.
 To the royal sages, the white elephant signifies royal majesty and authority; they interpreted the dream as meaning that her child was destined for greatness as a universal monarch or a buddha.

 Elephants remain an integral part of religion in South Asia and some are even featured in various religious practices.
 Temple elephants are specially trained captive elephants that are lavishly caparisoned and used in various temple activities.
 Among the most famous of the temple elephants is Guruvayur Keshavan of Kerala, India.
 They are also used in festivals in Sri Lanka such as the Esala Perahera.

 In the version of the Chinese zodiac used in Northern Thailand, the last year in the 12-year cycle – called "Year of the Pig" in China – is known instead as "Year of the Elephant", reflecting the importance of elephants in Thai culture.